Outis09/climate-data-pipeline/README.md

 - Each batch passes independently through extraction, transformation, validation, and loading.
 - Task Groups enable depth-first execution so one period can continue through the pipeline without waiting for every other historical period to complete.

+### Late-Arriving Radiation Data DAG

+This DAG runs monthly to extract late-arriving radiation data from the NASA POWER API.

+- Runs monthly because NASA POWER currently releases late-data for a full month, with variable latency.
+- Uses the same DAG structure as the Historical Backfill but the first request probes for dat availability and only proceeds if data is available.
+- Extracted data is transformed, validated, and then upserted into the `daily_land_surface` table using `city_id` and `date` as unique identifiers.

 ### Dynamic Task Mapping

 Dynamic Task Mapping is used to scale extraction according to the amount of data being requested.
+It is used in two ways:

+#### City chunks
+The pipeline currently processes data for up to 100 cities for a given country.
+However, not all countries have 100 cities in the data.
+So the city extraction uses dynamic extraction because the number of cities at runtime is unknown.

 City data is divided into chunks of 50 locations before extraction.
 During testing, requests containing 100 locations took more than three times as long to process as equivalent 50-location requests.

 Airflow dynamically creates extraction tasks for these chunks rather than requiring a fixed number of tasks in the DAG definition.
+These tasks can then run concurrently and complete in less time than it takes to process 100 cities at once.

 The resulting files are consolidated during transformation to create the dataset required for validation and loading.

+#### Depth-first Execution Using Task Groups
+Currently, users can set a historical start date or default to `2001-01-01`.
+Since the actual historical date at runtime is not known, dynamic task mapping divides the tasks into the number of years, so that each year processes separately.

+### Task Groups
+The `historical_backfill` DAG uses three task-groups (one for each data source).
+Task groups enable the DAG to execute depth-first.
+That means that if there are 20 dynamiccaly-mapped tasks, based on the years requested, each year is assigned to a group of extraction, transformation, validation, and upsert tasks.
+Therefore, each year's data can be fully processed even if other year's tasks are delayed or failing.

 ### Resource Pools